DUET-VLM: Dual stage Unified Efficient Token reduction for VLM Training and Inference

 \section{Introduction}

 In the realm of multimodal intelligence, \emph{an image is worth a thousand words} but also thousands of tokens.
 Each image encodes colors, textures, and spatial cues that enrich linguistic reasoning, yet this expressivity burdens vision-language models (VLMs) with an overwhelming number of visual tokens.
-For instance, LLaVA-1.5~\cite{liu2023llava} processes 576 visual tokens per image, while LLaVA-NeXT~\cite{liu2024llavanext} at $672\times672$ resolution expands this to over 2,800 tokens orders of magnitude higher than the accompanying text.
-Unlike language, where token growth is linear, visual tokenization induces \emph{quadratic} computational scaling in attention layers, rendering large vision-language models (LVLMs) both memory- and latency-bound.
+For instance, LLaVA-1.5~\cite{liu2023llava} processes 576 visual tokens per image, while LLaVA-NeXT~\cite{liu2024llavanext} at $672\times672$ resolution expands this to over 2,800 tokens---orders of magnitude higher than the accompanying text.
+Unlike text, whose token count grows linearly, visual tokens scale \emph{quadratically} with image resolution ($H{\times}W$), compounding the already quadratic attention cost and making large vision-language models (LVLMs) both memory- and latency-bound.

 Recent studies~\cite{clip,siglip,liu2023llava} confirm that scaling up visual tokens boosts grounding and reasoning accuracy.
 Yet, this improvement comes at a high computational cost, motivating a surge of research into efficient visual compression.